daveodwyer/meter-node-creator/README.md

 fully sync, this script will have your node synced more than 90% in about 15 mins, depending on the speed of your server and the mirror where the data is hosted.

+## Important: Manual Configuration Required
+You must manually open the ports on your server.
+The [official Meter documentation]{https://docs.meter.io/full-node-and-validation/configure-the-full-node-to-validator-node) shows each port required but if you are using AWS, Paul's guide is useful for showing the exact process: (https://paolo-g.medium.com/step-by-step-guide-to-creating-a-node-in-meter-mainnet-4cdde1085fbb)

 ## Options